5 min read

 Professionalism is important on your resume since this could be your first and/or only opportunity to make an impression on the reader.
 By creating a resume as a high schooler, you will have a tool to continue adapting and modifying as you enter college and start your career.
 Some colleges will allow you to submit one, many scholarships will require one, jobs applications will request it, and college interviewers will appreciate it!

 This informational essay was written by Caroline Marapese, Notre Dame ‘20.
-If you want to get help writing your Notre Dame application essays from Caroline or other Bullseye Admissions advisors, register with Bullseye today.
+If you want to get help writing your Notre Dame application essays from Admissions Experts, register with CollegeAdvisor today.